LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 You should perform a clean build whenever a product is added or removed.
 Cmake errors during the build may require that you start with a clean build.

-Removing a package from a work area(#Removing-a-package-from-a-work-area)
+Removing a package from a work area
 ----------------------------------------------------------------------------

     cd $MRB_SOURCE